Alexandregiacomellileal/A-new-lumped-parameter-modeling-for-wind-farm-grounding-measurement-circuits-based-on-clamp-on-groun/README.md

 The attached file named "case_study_simulation.mph" is the COMSOL Multiphysics model file used for the computer simulation of the case study through its electromagnetic field modeling according to Section 3 of the article.
 This ".mph file" can also be used to survey the k parameter according to item 4 of the article, simply making changes to the electrodes' geometry and spacing between them.

-The attached file named "fig2" shows the grounding of the case study containing three wind turbine groundings interconnected by horizontal electrodes spaced 300 meters from their neighbors.
+The attached file named "fig2" shows the grounding of the case study containing three groundings of wind turbines spaced 300 meters from their neighbors and interconnected by horizontal electrodes.

 The attached file named "fig3" shows two lumped parameter model nodes, in which, Rf corresponds to the turbine grounding resistance (Ω), Zs is the horizontal electrodes' self-impedance (Ω), and Rp is the horizontal electrodes grounding resistance (Ω).
 Furthermore, a resistance Rc (Ω) and an adjustment parameter k were added to the lumped-parameter model to represent the impact of mutual resistance between the grounding elements and mitigate distortions due to modeling.